There are so many different ways to apply makeup, and using makeup brushes remain to be the most professional and satisfying way of doing it.

 Here’s a method more oftentimes used:

-- After washing and rinsing your brushes, squeeze any excess water off using a clean towel.
+- After washing and rinsing, squeeze any excess water off using a clean towel.
 Do this gently and only squeeze around the bristles.
-Let the towel absorb most of the water and reshape the brush as needed.
+Let the towel absorb most of the water and reshape the bristles as needed.

 - In a flat surface like a table or your dresser, lay out another clean towel.
 The towel must reach the edge of the surface.

-- Lay your brushes flat on the towel.
+- Lay them flat on the towel.
 Make sure the bristles are hanging over the edge of a table or counter as this will allow them to preserve their shape while drying.

-- After a couple of hours, your brushes should be good to go.
+- After a couple of hours, they should be good to go.

-Remember to AVOID drying your makeup brushes in an upright position, where the brush head is at the top or pointing upward.
-Do NOT do the common mistake of drying the brushes in a cup.
+Remember to AVOID drying them in an upright position, where the brush head is at the top or pointing upward.
+Do NOT do the common mistake of drying them in a cup.
 It may look cool but it will ruin them.

 That being said, duo makeup brushes can only be dried by laying them flat on a clean towel.
-That is if you washed both ends of the duo brush.
-But if you washed only one of the two brush heads, then you can use other methods of drying as well.
+That is if you washed both ends.
+But if you washed only one of the heads, then you can use other methods of drying as well.

 Here’s an alternative method which I personally prefer.
 It’s quite funny, but I feel like a professional makeup artist, if not a painter, doing this:

-- After squeezing excess water from the brushes, hang them dry with the use of a clean cutting board and some rubber bands.
+- After squeezing excess water, hang them dry with the use of a clean cutting board and some rubber bands.

 - Hang them upside-down with the bristles pointing down, at an angle of 45 degrees.
 This will prevent the water from messing up with the glue.

-- Lay down a few paper towels at the bottom to catch any water dripping from the brushes.
+- Lay down a few paper towels at the bottom to catch any water dripping from the bristles.

-- Your brushes should be all set after a few hours.
+- They should be all set after a few hours.

-There is a much easier method for drying makeup brushes, though.
-Sigma Beauty Dry’n Shape Tower Face & Eye Set can help you in drying and shaping your makeup brushes after washing them.
-It can hold 20 face brushes and 24 eye brushes at once – for a total of 44 brushes!
-Drying and shaping even the densest out of all your face and eye makeup brushes will be an easy task with this cutting edge tool.
+There’s a much easier method for drying them, though.
+Sigma Beauty Dry’n Shape Tower Face & Eye Set can help you in drying and shaping them after washing them.
+It can hold 20 face and 24 eye brushes at once – for a total of 44!
+Drying and shaping even those with very dense bristles will be an easy task with this cutting edge tool.

 Another option is the Sigma Dry’n Shape Tower Full Set.
 The two towers can hold up to 92 Brushes!

 Another groundbreaking tool from the brand is the Sigma Dry n Shape Spa.
 With this gadget, you get all the tools you need to take care of your makeup brushes.
 How so?
-Well, if you will look at the pink core of the tool, you will notice that it does have the same brush cleaning textures as that of the Sigma Spa Brush Cleansing Mat.
-So aside from shaping your makeup brushes while they dry, you can also use the core to deeply clean your brushes.
+Well, if you’ll look at the pink core of the tool, you’ll notice that it does have the same cleaning textures as that of the Sigma Spa Brush Cleansing Mat.
+So aside from shaping them while they dry, you can also use the core to deeply clean them.

-The only downside with these Sigma Dry’n Shape towers is that they cannot accommodate every makeup brush available in the market.
+The only downside with these Sigma Dry’n Shape towers is that they cannot accommodate every type available in the market.
 Especially the large ones and the ones with not-so-normal shapes.

 Top Makeup Brush Brands